 - 1. Unlatch the window latches securing the windows on the interior. - 2.
-Apply 303 Aerospace Protectant (Airstream part number 28423W) to a nylon wedge window tool. - 3.
-Starting in the corner, tuck the end of the nylon tool under the glass and gently slide to opposite end.
+Apply 303 Aerospace Protectant to a nylon wedge window tool. - 3.
+Starting in the corner, tuck the end of the nylon tool under the glass and gently slide to opposite end. - 4.
+Once the window is released, wash the gasket with a mild soap and water solution, and dry. - 5.
+Apply 303 Aerospace Protectant (Airstream part # 44845WR-01) to the window gasket.
+To apply, spray/pour 303 onto a soft rag or sponge and apply a generous coating directly to the gasket.
+Remove any residue that comes in contact with the exterior aluminum skin.
+This may be ordered through the Airstream dealer or at the Airstream online store at www.airstream.com.